lauler1/cppfront/docs/README.md

 When I first stumbled upon Cppfront, my interest was immediately piqued.
 Eager to understand more, I immersed myself in any information available online and became an ardent supporter of this innovative initiative.

+## Acknowledgments

+I extend my sincere gratitude to [**Nick Ouellet**](https://github.com/CircArgs) for their valuable contribution to this project.
+Nick improved the file structure and implemented Docsify, greatly simplifying the deployment of this tutorial on GitHub Pages.
+These enhancements have significantly improved the accessibility and user-friendliness of our tutorial.

 ## Preface

 **Preface: The Future of C++ - An Introduction to Cppfront**